 NICEE 2018 Competition Rules

-These are the official rules of the 2018 National Invention Convention and Entrepreneurship Expo.
+These are the official rules of The STEMIE Coalition’s 2018 National Invention Convention and Entrepreneurship Expo presented by United Technologies Corporation.

 This is an invitation-only event.
 Each STEMIE Coalition Affiliate partner is allocated a certain number of invitations to extend to the best members of their respective programs.
 A limited number invitations are also allocated for the top scoring inventors from STEMIE’s Independent Inventor Program.
 Inventors are carefully selected based upon criteria set by their state or affiliate programs.
 Original inventions that show promise in helping to create a more sustainable future will be given consideration, along with other criteria.
 Participants should check with their local affiliate programs for more details.